Climate and Average Weather Year Round in Galveston Texas, United States

 Based on the tourism score, the best times of year to visit Galveston for warm-weather activities are from late March to mid May and from mid October to mid November.

-The hot season lasts for 4.0 months, from May 28 to September 27, with an average daily high temperature above 84°F. The hottest day of the year is August 5, with an average high of 90°F and low of 80°F.
+The hot season lasts for 4.0 months, from May 28 to September 27, with an average daily high temperature above 84°F. The hottest month of the year in Galveston is August, with an average high of 90°F and low of 80°F.

-The cool season lasts for 3.0 months, from December 3 to March 2, with an average daily high temperature below 66°F. The coldest day of the year is January 6, with an average low of 49°F and high of 61°F.
+The cool season lasts for 3.0 months, from December 3 to March 2, with an average daily high temperature below 66°F. The coldest month of the year in Galveston is January, with an average low of 49°F and high of 61°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.